AllanLitLam/AllanLitLam/README.md

 - Led UX research and R&D for preschool and toy products during an internship
 - Conducted A/B testing and behavioral experiments with 1000+ participants
-- Analyzed large-scale data using R, spreadsheets, and statistical modeling
+- Developed data analysis pipeline on large-scale data using R, spreadsheets, and statistical modeling
 - Presented insights to stakeholders and contributed to product development
 - Mentored students in research design and data analysis
 - Taught undergraduate classes PSYC162 as an instructor